 Berlin does not equal Berlin.
 Its descriptions definitely vary a lot.
 As it turns out, Berlin is everywhere.

-Berlin is a ghost town.
+Berlin, August 11th, 2019.
+Update: Munich, August 14th, 2021 (The Berlin Spectator) — Berlin is a ghost town.
 Established in 1897, it was supposed to prosper as a gold and silver mining location in Nye County, Nevada (see main photo above).
 The problem was that it never did.
 Today, Berlin is a tourist magnet.
 This latter aspect does sound familiar indeed, because that is exactly what the original Berlin was, before Corona turned it into lasagna.

 Raising Cattle in Berlin

 In this Berlin, they are raising cattle and chickens.
 It is not exactly a party town of the kind the original Berlin used to be.
 This is where people go to bed early and get up when the rooster next door wants them to.
 Oh yes, Berlin does have an elementary school, baseball and soccer groups as well as girl and boy scouts.
-Also the breathing air is a lot better up there than in the original Berlin overseas.
+Also the breathing air is a lot better up there than it is in the original Berlin overseas.

 Mess on Main Street